brentgroves/status/2024/week6.md

 # Father's direction

-I love you and will help you to have a loving heart!
+I love you and will make in you a loving heart!
 I will give you courage and help you to bear each trial and endure every hardship my son.
 Do not forget that you are part of a community and I want you to learn to love each person, creature, and even the land where you live.

+Good morning dear ones,
+I hope you are enjoying the sunshine this week like we are here in Albion, and you and your loved ones are doing well!
+As always please feel free to ask for anything at home or work.
+May your week be pleasant and fruitful friends :-)

+Sincerely yours,
+Brent
+260-564-4868

+## Highlights

+- Adding an API gateway to our k8s cluster.
+- Working on a graph API for our reporting server.
+- work on the guage report

-### Ingress to Kubernetes cluster
+## Ingress to Kubernetes cluster

 Kubernetes lives in a virtual network.
 To access k8s services from outside of the cluster: